-Trade restrictions in the form of tariffs, duties and quotas are widespread in the steel industry.
+Trade restrictions in the form of tariffs and duties are widespread in the steel industry.
 However, we are less exposed than most other Russian steel producers to these trade restrictions as restrictions on Russian exports have mainly been directed against flat products, whereas most of our exports consist of long products, such as wire rods and rebar.
 In addition, the abolition by the Russian government of steel export duties in 2002 has also effectively improved exports of Russian steel.
 In the future the Russian government may restore export duties on steel products and may also impose export duties on some raw materials, such as coal and iron ore concentrate.
-See "Item 3.
-Key Information - Risk Factors - Risks Relating to Our Business and Industry - We face numerous protective trade restrictions in the export of our steel products and ferroalloys, and we may face export duties in the future."

-In 2011, approximately 0.7% of our steel segment export sale revenues were derived from sales of steel products that were subject to import restrictions.
+In 2012, approximately 0.6% of our steel segment export sale revenues were derived from sales of steel products that were subject to import restrictions.
 We describe below the main applicable trade restrictions in our key markets.